 Portland Meet Portland's staff and board bring an array of experience, diversity and knowledge to serve their mission.

-Susi Steinmann, Executive Director
+Susi Steinmann, Development Director

+Susi is the Co-Founder and former Executive Director.
+She is now focusing her efforts on development for PMP.
 Susi grew up in Switzerland in a bilingual and multicultural household.
 She immigrated to the United States as a high school student and has personally experienced the adjustment challenges to a foreign, complex cultural and new language system in the United States.
 Like most newcomers, she never fully gave up her foreign identity and has pursued a lifelong passion for community building and working for the last thirty years with culturally and linguistically diverse populations – overseas in Africa and the Middle East, and currently in “her back yard” in the Portland area.
 Since 2008, Susi has worked with culturally diverse communities in Portland and has supported mutual the cross-cultural learning of immigrants and refugees in partnership with inspiring mentor-volunteers who have welcomed, educated and empowered newcomers from Africa, Asia, the Middle East and Latin America.
 She believes that mentors together with their immigrant or refugee families build trusting relationships with are our community’s most important and least understood human assets for real community integration, development and peace.

-Kay Reid, Interim Board President
+Kay Reid, Co-Founder and Interim Board President

 Kay Reid has devoted much of her life to seeking out and recording the unknown stories of individuals and organizations—what they have given this world, what they’ve fought for in bad times and good.
 She’s recorded and written the stories of legislators, oyster growers, and refugees.
 She’s told the stories of those who live on the town’s periphery and those in its centers of power.
 Kay has often worked in what Jane Addams called “the social claim” to achieve justice, fairness, and peace.
 She has directed several major oral history programs in the Pacific Northwest, including Great Tribal Leaders of Modern Times thorough the Hatfield School of Government, Portland State University.
 She has great admiration for individuals and families who have built their lives, dreams, and neighborhoods against unlikely odds.